Home

 interaction2

-How to Support Accessible ML Learning Experiences or K-12 Students and Teachers?
-[IDC'20] [AIED'21]
+How to Integrate Accessible ML Learning Experiences in K-12 STEM learning?

 There is an increasing need to prepare young learners to be Artificial Intelligence (AI) capable for the future workforce and everyday life.
 Machine Learning (ML), as an integral subfield of AI, has become the new engine that revolutionizes practices of knowledge discovery.
-We developed a playful learning environment - SmileyCluster - that utilizes emoji-based data visualization and exploratory visual comparison techniques to help K-12 students and teachers with limited math and computing skills to obtain basic knowledge of K-means clustering.
-Findings in a pre-college summer school show the effectiveness of SmileyCluster in supporting students to engage in authentic learning activities that combine learning key ML concepts such as multi-dimensional feature space and similarity comparison, and using ML as a new knowledge discovery tool to explore STEM subjects through data-driven scientific inquiries.
+We developed playful learning environments - SmileyCluster, SmileyDiscovery, ML4Inq - that utilize glyph-based data visualization and exploratory visual comparison techniques to help K-12 students and teachers with limited math and computing skills to obtain basic knowledge of k-means clustering, k-NN classification and regression.
+Findings in a pre-college summer school show the effectiveness of the proposed learning environments in supporting students to engage in authentic learning activities that combine learning key ML concepts such as multi-dimensional feature space and similarity comparison, and using ML as a new knowledge discovery tool to explore STEM subjects through data-driven scientific inquiries.

 More than 90% percent of Deaf and Hard of Hearing (DHH) infants in the US are born to hearing parents.
 They are at severe risk of language deprivation, which may lead to life-long impact on linguistic, cognitive and socio-emotional development.
-In this study, we present a proof-of-concept visual augmentation prototype utilizing the Augmented Reality (AR) lamp metaphor that aims to support context-aware and non-intrusive parent-child interaction using American Sign Language (ASL), with adaptation to joint-attention strategies that match with the child's communication modality.
-The proposed prototype enables empirical studies to collect in-depth design critiques and preliminary usability evaluation from domain experts, novice ASL learners, and hearing parents with DHH children.
+In this project, we design and develop AR/VR and AI-mediated communication technologies that aims to support context-aware, non-intrusive and culturally-relevant parent-child interaction and collaborative learning of American Sign Language (ASL).
+The proposed prototype enables empirical studies to collect in-depth design critiques and usability evaluation from domain experts, novice ASL learners, and hearing parents with DHH children.

 summer_camp_demo-small